LizenzFass78851/windowsscripts/README.md

 adds certain functions for the home variant for windows.
 Note: To be on the safe side, perform a Windows backup prior to execution
 Warning: Scripts are only available in German operating language

+  - w11 modding
+small scripts or similar to easily customize windows 11.
+Updating of files not guaranteed